McCaffertyp/GPUScrapeBot/README.md

 Personal GPU Scraper I'm working on which will also have purchasing abilities most likely near future

 ## How-To
-1. Download the zip files from release
+1. Download the source code folder from release
-2. Copy GPUScraper into the file you want
-3. Unzip the driver executables
-   - Or just the one you need (chromedriver is included already)
-4. Place into GPUScraper/mccaffertyp/driver_executables
+2. Copy GPUScraper-<version> folder to desired location
-5. Open a terminal in the folder (or cd into folder)
+3. Open a terminal in the folder (or cd into folder)
-6. Run with `python run_scraper.py`
+4. Run with `python run_scraper.py`
-7. Follow on-screen prompts
+5. Follow on-screen prompts

 Note: Packages should be downloaded with script, but may fail.
 In such case, either run again or manually install selenium and pynput for Python3